enzocolamego/Cyclistic-Bike-Share-Analysis/README.md

 SQL - BigQuery

-Planilhas - Google Sheets
+Spreadsheets - Google Sheets

-## 🧹 Limpeza e Preparação dos Dados
+## 🧹 Data Cleaning and Preparation

-- Carreguei os dados no Google Sheets e criei uma [cópia](bike%20data.csv) para manter a versão original intacta.
+- Loaded the data into Google Sheets and created a [copy](bike%20data.csv) to keep the original version intact.
-- Ajustei a formatação centralizando os títulos e redimensionando as colunas para melhor visibilidade.
+- Adjusted formatting by centering headers and resizing columns for better visibility.
-- Usei a função "Limpeza de Dados" do Google Sheets para remover registros duplicados e aparar espaços desnecessários.
+- Used the “Data Cleanup” function in Google Sheets to remove duplicate records and trim unnecessary spaces.
-- Extraí o dia e a hora de início e fim de 'started_at' e 'ended_at', criando as colunas `start_day`, `start_hour`, `end_day` e `end_hour`.
+- Extracted the day and time of trip start and end from 'started_at' and 'ended_at', creating the columns `start_day`, `start_hour`, `end_day` and `end_hour`.
-- Criei uma nova coluna chamada `weekday` usando a função "=DIA.DA.SEMANA()".
-Esta função retorna um número representando o dia da semana para uma determinada data.
+- Created a new column called `weekday` using the function "=WEEKDAY()".
+This function returns a number representing the day of the week for a given date
-- Baixei os novos dados e usei [python](data_cleaning.ipynb) para realizar algumas limpezas adicionais.
+- Downloaded the new dataset and used [Python](data_cleaning.ipynb) to perform additional cleaning.

-## 📊 Análise
+## 📊 Analysis

-- A partir da tabela, criei uma tabela dinâmica com `member_casual` como colunas e `weekday` como linhas.
+- From the table, I created a pivot table with `member_casual` as columns and `weekday` as rows.

 ![Image](https://github.com/user-attachments/assets/2367be7e-316d-40eb-a630-004c4c91c1bf)

-**Sexta** é o dia mais movimentado.
+**Friday** is the busiest day.

-**Quinta** possui a menor atividade.
+**Thursday** has the lowest activity.

-- Usei Python para ver algumas [estatísticas](https://github.com/enzocolamego/Cyclistic-Bike-Share-Analysis/blob/main/analysis/different%20statistics.ipynb) básicas por tipo de usuário.
+- I used Python to generate some basic [statistics](https://github.com/enzocolamego/Cyclistic-Bike-Share-Analysis/blob/main/analysis/different%20statistics.ipynb) by user type.

-Decidi analisar a distribuição de usuários casuais e membros ao longo do dia.
-Fiz isso dividindo o dia em quatro períodos de 6 horas: manhã, tarde, noite e madrugada, usando a fórmula `=COUNTIFS('202411-divvy-tripdata.csv'!$E$2:$E,">=06:00:00.00",'202411-divvy-tripdata.csv'!$E$2:$E,"<12:00:00.000",'202411-divvy-tripdata.csv'!$Q$2:$Q,"casual",'202411-divvy-tripdata.csv'!$R$2:$R,1)` variando os intervalos de tempo e o tipo de usuário.
+I decided to analyze the distribution of casual users and members throughout the day.
+To do this, I divided the day into four 6-hour periods: morning, afternoon, evening, and night, using the formula `=COUNTIFS('202411-divvy-tripdata.csv'!$E$2:$E,">=06:00:00.00",'202411-divvy-tripdata.csv'!$E$2:$E,"<12:00:00.000",'202411-divvy-tripdata.csv'!$Q$2:$Q,"casual",'202411-divvy-tripdata.csv'!$R$2:$R,1)` varying time intervals and user type.

 ![Image](https://github.com/user-attachments/assets/212eece8-c53a-45ef-b9e7-5ed6b57e92e2)